cabbabbage/CS370-OBMN8TR-5000/README.md

 - [Main Materials](#main-materials)

 ## Progress
+The Progress section is designed to provide a comprehensive overview of the status of tasks across all epics.
+It helps team members and stakeholders quickly understand which tasks are underway, who is responsible for them, and the progress towards completion.

 | Task Number | Epic Number | In Progress | Assignee | Date Started | Date Complete | Reviewer |
 |-------------|-------------|-------------|----------|--------------|---------------|----------|
 | [1.1](#task-11-establish-ssh-connection)         | 1           | [ ]         |          |              |               |          |